Verizon beats estimates and raises Vodafone pressure

-Verizon also ramped up the pressure on Vodafone Group Plc (VOD.L), which owns 45 percent of the Verizon Wireless unit.
+Verizon also ramped up the pressure on Vodafone Group Plc, which owns 45 percent of the Verizon Wireless unit.
 Verizon has been seeking to buy that stake and take full control of the top U.S. mobile company.

 "It just feels like they're tightening the circle around their customers," Evercore analyst Jonathan Schildkraut said, referring to Verizon's ability to retain customers and add more devices through its data share plans.